thundergolfer/thundergolfer.github.io/collections/_posts/2025-10-26-aws-us-east-1-outage.md

 Monday was a bad day for hyper-scaled distributed systems.
 But in in the long run the public cloud industry will root out its unsound design and operation.
 Today’s [advanced correctness and reliability practices](https://assets.amazon.science/67/f9/92733d574c11ba1a11bd08bfb8ae/how-amazon-web-services-uses-formal-methods.pdf) will become normal.

+[^1]: I originally said "layer zero", but Brad Knowles, ex-AWS, [corrected me](https://www.linkedin.com/feed/update/urn:li:activity:7388747844003991552/?commentUrn=urn%3Ali%3Acomment%3A%28activity%3A7388747844003991552%2C7388989179097071636%29&dashCommentUrn=urn%3Ali%3Afsd_comment%3A%287388989179097071636%2Curn%3Ali%3Aactivity%3A7388747844003991552%29) that NTP and DHCP are layer zero, not EC2 and DynamoDB.
-[^1]: After writing this, I’m now doubting it.
-It’s also plausible that the TOCTOU bug existed for no good reason.
+[^2]: After writing this, I'm now doubting it.
+It's also plausible that the TOCTOU bug existed for no good reason.
-[^2]: Some commentators on the incident have noted that stale writes would be avoided with [locking and fencing tokens](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html), but AWS did note that for “resilience” the enactors are not allowed to coordinate (via a distributed locking service).
+[^3]: Some commentators on the incident have noted that stale writes would be avoided with [locking and fencing tokens](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html), but AWS did note that for "resilience" the enactors are not allowed to coordinate (via a distributed locking service).
-[^3]: Since publishing there's been [indication from an AWS engineer](https://x.com/WesEklund/status/1981455898984825322) that the Enactor cleanup didn't directly delete anything from Route53.
+[^4]: Since publishing there's been [indication from an AWS engineer](https://x.com/WesEklund/status/1981455898984825322) that the Enactor cleanup didn't directly delete anything from Route53.
 Instead, it deleted the plan of the slow Enactor making the plan not absent (`None`) but *empty* (`[]`).
 The slow Enactor then applied this empty plan, causing DNS record deletions.
-[^4]: I would say however that us-east-1 has notably more outages than other regions (eg. us-east-2) and should be avoided where possible.
-I believe it’s relevant that us-east-1 is by far the biggest and most complex AWS region.
-In future I will avoid us-east-1 when capacity and new features aren’t important concerns.
+[^5]: I would say however that us-east-1 has notably more outages than other regions (eg. us-east-2) and should be avoided where possible.
+I believe it's relevant that us-east-1 is by far the biggest and most complex AWS region.
+In future I will avoid us-east-1 when capacity and new features aren't important concerns.